Sunday, February 1, 2026

 Roll call covered the matter, with a focus on Texas.
 Some key excerpts follow:

-Twenty percent of the score was determined by a state’s policy actions, including vows to pursue waivers to ban SNAP users from buying certain items like soda and candy, reinstating the presidential fitness test for schoolchildren and requiring that medical schools teach students about nutrition, among other things.
+Twenty percent of [a state's] score [on the application for the competitive part] was determined by a state’s policy actions, including vows to pursue waivers to ban SNAP users from buying certain items like soda and candy, reinstating the presidential fitness test for schoolchildren and requiring that medical schools teach students about nutrition, among other things.
 States could lose money in future years through a “rescoring” process if they don’t follow through on those initiatives, Oz said.

 The remaining 30 percent is based on the strength of the ideas that states proposed in their applications.